ferbouazizi/Lore/README.md

 Lore focuses on:

 * Understanding AI systems from the fundamentals
-* Keeping the architecture lightweight — no heavier frameworks than necessary
+* Keeping the architecture lightweight, no heavier frameworks than necessary
 * Prioritizing privacy and local execution
 * Adding complexity only when it's earned, not by default